cvxopt/cvxopt/doc/source/spsolvers.rst

-These separate functions are useful for solving several sets of linear equations with the same coefficient matrix and different righthand sides, or with coefficient matrices that share the same sparsity pattern.
+These separate functions are useful for solving several sets of linear equations with the same coefficient matrix and different right-hand sides, or with coefficient matrices that share the same sparsity pattern.
 The symbolic factorization depends only on the sparsity pattern of the matrix, and not on the numerical values of the nonzero coefficients.